Santa Marta de Pateros: Legend

-One evening, under a full moon, an unnamed bayani (hero) went to the river to slay the creature.
-At the banks, he saw a brilliant light surrounding the figure of Saint Martha; the creature was never seen again and the local duck industry flourished.
-The people of Pateros attributed this miracle to Saint Martha and a grand fluvial procession has been held in remembrance of the miracle.
+One evening, under a full moon, an unnamed female bayani (hero) went to the river to tame the creature.
+At the river banks, the crocodile saw a light surrounding the figure, who was actually Saint Martha.
+At the sight of the glowing figure, the creature disappeared and the local duck industry once again flourished.
+The people of Pateros attributed this event to Saint Martha and a grand fluvial procession in honor of her has been held yearly since, in remembrance of the event.

 Feast

 Formerly, the local feast in honor of Santa Marta de Pateros was variously celebrated in either January, February, or March.
 Her devotees, as a collegial body, determined the exact date of the feast within these months based on the abundance of balút eggs and the rice harvest, and whether the date coincided with the full moon needed to illuminate the nighttime Pagoda sa Ilog (fluvial procession) as there was no electricity.

 In the 1960s, the date was fixed to second Sunday of February to standardise the fiesta following economic and environmental changes to the town.
 It is also said that during this period, the then-parish priest Monsignor Sicat moved the celebration to July 29, Saint Martha’s liturgical feast in the rest of the Catholic Church.